Harnessing the power of yoga for women

 • Mauri - life force energy increases and inner resilience is promoted

-How we approach yoga practice can be different for women, it can be intuitive and compassionate, an opportunity for self love, appreciation and recognition of the divine feminine within.
+How we approach yoga practice may be different for women, it can be intuitive and compassionate, an opportunity for self love, appreciation and recognition of the divine feminine within.
+This is not to say men can't or don't practice like this too, many are beginning too, and many that came to my classes said they enjoyed the fact that they could just do yoga without it being performative or competitive.
+We all need to honour ourselves and have compassion for ourselves!

 Tips for practicing for wāhine/ women